-Opening jaws and inhaling cools our brains as a kind of restart.
+Opening jaws and inhaling cool our brains as a kind of restart.
 Yawning maximizes the rate of our blood flow to the brain.
-It simply replaces warm blood with cooler blood from your heart, and the heat is exhaled into surrounding air.
+It simply replaces warm blood with cooler blood from your heart, and the heat is exhaled into the surrounding air.

 The importance of this response is associated with the degree of neurophysiological change.
 Scientists noted that interspecies variation in yawn duration is associated with underlying neurological differences.
 They use openly accessible data to show both the mean and variance in the yawns duration are robust predictors of mammalian brain weight and cortical neuron number.